azsk/ADOScanner-docs/11-SDL based local scan/Readme.md

 ## Overview
 Security Scanner for Azure DevOps (AzSK.ADO) helps you keep your ADO artifacts such as various org/project settings, build/release configurations, service connections, agent pools, , feeds, repos, securefiles, environments etc. configured securely.
 You can run the ADO Security Scanner standalone in a PowerShell console and this section demonstrates various features of ADOScanner to get the compliance results and show visibility.

+The purpose of this document is to help the end users to install, configure and use various feature of ADOScanner to drive the compliance in SDL mode.

 ----------------------------------------------

 ## Setup